Jackpot worth over $135K shared by two PA Lottery Treasure Hunter ticket winners

-(WJET/WFXP/YourErie.com) — Two winning Treasure Hunt tickets from the August 18 drawing will split a jackpot prize of $135,995 between two Pennsylvania residents.
+(WJET/WFXP/YourErie.com) — A couple of winning Treasure Hunt tickets from the August 18 drawing will split a jackpot prize of $135,995 between two Pennsylvania residents.

 Each jackpot-winning ticket matched all five numbers drawn, 4-7-14-15-20, to win individual prizes of $67,997.50, according to a release.
 The winning tickets were sold by: